JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2018-01-01-yearinreview.md

 I'm sure I'll never forget 2017.
 Not only did we start building our dream house, but more importantly, our family grew to 4 people!
 Our baby girl Lene - ahum Toddler - became the big sister of our newborn son Wout.
 While having two kids is definitely very, very intense, it's extraordinary to see them grow and a privilege to experience how fond they already are of each other.

-For my career this for sure was the most remarkable year so far as I:
+For my career this was the most remarkable year so far as I:

 - Became a [Google Developer Expert for Android](https://developers.google.com/experts/people/jeroen-mols)
 - Built up an internal app team and became the [Lead Android developer](https://www.linkedin.com/feed/update/urn:li:activity:6264882628466475008) at Philips Hue